cayxc/Mdtht/readme.md

 4. The style file has been added.
 5. Code highlight:
     1. Download **highlight.min.js**，[highlight.min.js-download address](https://highlightjs.org/download)，**Attention: Please select "Select all languages" when downloading**
-    2. Refer to step 3 to copy the highlight.js code into the text box of the`<body/>`
+    2. Extract downloaded files, Refer to step 3 to copy the highlight.js code into the text box of the`<body/>`
     3. **Add code at the end of the highlight.min.js code: `hljs.highlightAll();`** -> `Save completed`
 6. When exporting HTML, simply select the Mdtht template you just added.